yuweichang1990/amaze/.versa/README.md

 > **"Explore intelligently, document incrementally, understand deeply"**

-FrontierExplorer treats codebase understanding as a systematic exploration problem rather than a documentation exercise.
+Versa treats codebase understanding as a systematic exploration problem rather than a documentation exercise.
 By maintaining clear frontiers between known and unknown territory, preserving confidence levels, and enabling strategic human-AI collaboration, it provides a framework for truly mastering complex systems.

 ---

 **Ready to start?**

 ```
-/reverse-analyze --round 0 --repo .
+/reverse-analyze --workflow bootstrap --repo .